Discover How EFT Helps in Dealing with Child Sexual Abuse

 I lead the client through, allow the client to clear the emotional blocks by clearing the presently perceived physiological blocks.
 Sometimes the client may want to talk about it.
 I then listen to them while silently tapping and encouraging the client to also do the same.
 There may periods when the client feels mentally drained and wishes to rest before continuing.
 Many a time, one may feel that the client is deviating.
 But by carefully following the client’s sharing one realizes that it is surely related to the root cause.

 An EFT session is generally a 3-hour slot and in most cases, the client clears the trauma and also learns healthier coping strategies.
-The added advantage here is that the client, by the end of the session has learnt the tapping technique sufficient enough to use them for various other simple blocks.
+The added advantage here is that the client, by the end of the session has learned the tapping technique sufficient enough to use them for various other simple blocks.

 This is a big advantage of this intervention.
 The client also becomes self-empowered with regard to the technique.